x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-client-voice-mail-features/allow-mwi-on-um-ip-gateway.md

 3. Click **Save**.

-### Use the Shell to allow Message Waiting Indicator
+### Use Exchange Online PowerShell to allow Message Waiting Indicator

 This example allows the message waiting indicator to appear for users who are associated with the UM IP gateway named `MyUMIPGateway` with an IP address of 10.10.10.1.

 ```
 Set-UMIPGateway -Identity MyUMIPGateway -Address 10.10.10.1 -MessageWaitingIndicatorAllowed $true